karaktaka/tado-exporter/README.md

 ```

 Then you just have to get the value in the attribute `client_secret`.
 You will need it to connect to your account
-through Tado APIs.
+through Tadoº APIs.
 The `client_secret` never dies so you can base your script on it.

 ## How to run it